-Having the opportunity to be a yoga and wellness guide aboard a ship in Antarctica was a dream come true.
+Having the opportunity to be a yoga and wellness guide aboard a ship in Antarctica was a dream come true as i always wanted to be a successful yoga teacher training enthusiast.
 My senses were alive and heighted by its spectacular beauty.
 To be able to experience the pristine waters, the icebergs and the wildlife — and to breathe and feel the crisp, clean air — felt like gift.
 There was a very special energy that came with the incredible journey, which I can only describe as a sense of lightness.
 Time and space just felt different there.
 Yoga and meditation definitely have a place at the bottom of the world.

 As I felt the ship start to make to make its way for Ushuaia (the southern most tip of Argentina), I could feel the indescribable excitement of not really knowing what was about to come my way.
 Starting the descent, with the ship sailing to the bottom of the earth, I only knew to surrender to the moment and be grateful.

 In Antarctica, I was surrounded by its one-of-a kind beauty and mystery.
 Being overwhelmed by nature really allows one to see things from a different, better perspective.
 My mind felt at peace here; my breathing was easy and my vision was clearer.
 Looking around Antarctica, you realize that there is so much left for us to learn from Mother Nature and the universe.

 “The thing that is most beautiful about Antarctica is the light.
 It’s like no other light on Earth, because the air is so free of impurities.
 You get drugged by it like when you listen to one of your favourite songs.
 The light there is a mood enhancing substance.”— Jon Krakauer